 Well, with Carrie in that microscopic pink dress, the ad is already provocative and the copy could use a witty twist instead of making people think it advertises sex work.

-Now, when you start advertising your blog, think at least twice before you start running it.
+Now, when you start advertising your blog, think twice before you start running an ad.

-Don’t be afraid of provocative but please avoid misleading, especially in such personalized ads.
+Don’t be afraid to be provocative but please avoid being misleading, especially in such personalized ads.

 7. Put more effort into writing headlines